Improved Combinatorial Approximations for Weighted Correlation Clustering: Abstract

 \section{Abstract}

-This article introduces a quick and simple combinatorial approximation algorithm for the Weighted correlation clustering problem.
-In this problem, we have a set of vertices and two difference and similarity weight values for each pair of vertices, and the goal is to cluster the vertices with minimum total intra-cluster difference weights plus inter-cluster similarity weights.
-Our algorithm's approximation factor is 3 when an instance of this problem satisfies probability constraints (the best-known was 5).
-If the instance satisfies triangle inequality in addition to probability constraints, the approximation factor is 1.6 (the best-known was 2).
+We present combinatorial approximation algorithms for the weighted correlation clustering problem.
+In this problem, we have a set of vertices and two weight values for each pair of vertices, denoting their difference and similarity.
+The goal is to cluster the vertices with minimum total intra-cluster difference weights plus inter-cluster similarity weights.
+We present two results for weighted instances with $n$ vertices: \begin{itemize} \item A randomized 3-approximation combinatorial algorithm for instances that satisfy probability constraints, running in $O(n^2)$ time.
+This improves the $O(n^6)$ running time of the previous best-known combinatorial approximation, a 3-approximation algorithm, introduced by Chawla et al. (2015). \item A randomized 1.6-approximation combinatorial algorithm for instances that satisfy probability and triangle inequality constraints, running in $O(n^2)$ time.
+This improves the longstanding combinatorial 2-approximation of Ailon et al. (2008) while matching its running time. \end{itemize}